-Startup focused coliving spaces are designed with both creativity and productivity in mind.
+Startup-focused coliving spaces are designed with both creativity and productivity in mind.
 Many include a separate coworking space not far from the communal chill-out areas and rooms.
-You can work and relax at your leisure, replacing the traditional workspace with a flexibility that is often needed in a startup environment.
+You can work and relax at your leisure, replacing the traditional workspace with flexibility that is often needed in a startup environment.

 This is because when you’re starting a business from scratch, you are most likely thinking about your company at all hours of the day.
 And while it’s important to have a healthy work-life balance, drawing a line in the sand of where work ends and play begins isn’t as cut and dry as it may seem.

 Entrepreneurs building their own startups often draw inspiration from their surroundings.
 Coliving spaces allow startup founders to immerse themselves with the people who will help them bring their ideas to fruition in a flexible, collaborative and comfortable environment.

 When you’re starting a business, living and working in a space that is specifically tailored to suit all of your needs breeds productivity.